propfeds/lemmas-garden/README.md

     - Rewards active play
   - https://invasiveweedsolutions.co.uk/invasive-weeds/non-native/three-cornered-garlic/
   - Remixed as Hopleek (Bunny Leek) in-game with a weird fictional L-system?
+    - Hopleek nibbles other plants at night when player is offline

 ### 3. Late-game